-Whether flooding occurs because of a seasonal spring thaw or is the result of an unexpected storm event, it can devastate your home and badly damage or destroy your possessions.
+When flooding occurs, whether due to a seasonal spring thaw or an unexpected storm, it can devastate your home and badly damage or destroy your possessions.
 In some cases, you can anticipate a flood and minimize the damage to possessions, but in the case of a hurricane or other storm event, there is little time to do anything but get yourself and your family to safety.
 In the aftermath of flooding when you return to your home, determining what, if anything, can be salvaged is a daunting task.

 Before You Return to Your Home

-Post flooding, before you do anything else, make sure it is safe to re-enter your home and that you are dressed appropriately.
-The U.S. Environmental Protection Agency also has guidelines regarding early steps to take in flood cleanup.
-The dangers of allergens and micro-organisms are very real when cleaning up a flood-damaged home, so make sure to follow recommended safety procedures regarding protective clothing and cleaning solutions.
+Post-flooding, before you do anything else, make sure it is safe to re-enter your home and that you are dressed appropriately.
+This means wearing boots, a 95-micron dust mask, gloves, a hard hat, and protective clothing.
+The U.S. Environmental Protection Agency also has guidelines regarding early steps to take in the flood cleanup.
+The dangers of allergens and microorganisms are very real when cleaning up a flood-damaged home, so make sure to follow recommended safety procedures regarding protective clothing and cleaning solutions.

-- To determine whether a piece of furniture is worth saving, you must evaluate the extent of the damage.
+To determine whether a piece of furniture is worth saving, you must evaluate the extent of the damage.
 Take into account the cost of the item in relation to the cost of having it restored.
-Also, take into account its sentimental value to you; you may want to keep and repair a family heirloom despite the damage.
+Also, consider its sentimental value; you may want to keep and repair a family heirloom despite the damage.

-- Set aside furniture that is beyond repair for evaluation of insurance claims.
+Set aside furniture that is beyond repair to evaluate for insurance claims.
 Upholstered furniture that has been sitting in water for too long may be hard or impossible to salvage, as water can encourage the growth of bacteria, mold, and mildew, all of which pose severe health hazards.
 Wood furniture that has become warped may also be difficult to save.